-The Team Agreements:
+Team Agreements:

-Guidelines for effective team function.
+Guidelines for effective team function under pressure.

 Explicit behavioral agreements that guide interactions and collaborative problem-solving.

-Shared expectations for communication, feedback, and conflict management.
+Operational commitments for communication, feedback, and conflict management.

 Structural support that establishes transparency, accountability, and psychological safety within teams.